matrix-org/matrix-spec-proposals/proposals/4074-server-side-annotations-aggregation.md

-Servers tried to provide clients with server side generated annotation aggregates before, but these attempts were not successful mainly because both sides (server and client) tried to aggregate and the same time.
+Servers tried to provide clients with server side generated annotation aggregates before, but these attempts were not successful mainly because both sides (server and client) tried to aggregate at the same time.
 That used to lead to the situation when given the potentially outdated aggregate, clients could not understand which events had already been included into the server provided aggregate and which - not.

 ## Proposal

-Clients will not be responsible for aggregation of relations of "m.annotation" relation type anymore.
+Clients will not be responsible for aggregation of non-encrypted relations of "m.annotation" relation type anymore.
 Such relations will always be aggregated by the server.
-The only exception to this rule is E2E encrypted events, which should be solely aggregated by the client.
+The E2E encrypted events should still be solely aggregated by the client.

 When there is a mix of encrypted and non-encrypted events, client should merge its encrypted annotations aggregate with the unencrypted